Gravolez/titangate/README.md

 3.2 Database:

-3.1.1.
-With very fiew entities needing storage I could have gone for NoSQL, but I have never used
+3.2.1 With very fiew entities needing storage I could have gone for NoSQL, but I have never used it

+Additional info:

+External libraries used:
+ - Dapper - mini ORM (I've never used it before and wanted to try it out)
+ - Microsoft dependency injection *

+Patterns used:
+ - unit of work + repository.
+Well ... not quite because we have to save the entities explicitly and cannot save the whole session as is done in Nhibernate and EntityFramework but it's close enough.
+The gain of explicitly knowing which thing is saved when is actually not a bad thing to have sometimes.
+I did not see a reason to optimize one way or the other.